- Maker is an Ethereum-based decentralized autonomous organization.

 Let’s look at one instance of how the Maker platform operates.
-Suppose, you want 500 Dai, and the collateralization ratio is 150%.
-It means that you will have to collateralize $750 worth of Ether to create 500 Dai.
+Suppose you want 500 DAI, and the collateralization ratio is 150%.
+This means that you will have to collateralize $750 worth of Ether to create 500 Dai.

-Once you collateralize ether, it will be held in a collateralized debt position, also known as CDP.
-Straightforwardly speaking, CDP is a program.
+Once you collateralize ether, it will be held in a collateralized debt position, also known as a CDP.
 It enables Maker’s smart contract to set your collateral aside.

-Now, let’s say that you want to return the 500 Dai that you created by collateralizing $750 worth of Ether.
+Now, let’s say that you want to return the 500 DAI that you created by collateralizing $750 worth of Ether.
 In this case, you will be paid from the ether that you collateralized through the collateralized debt position.
-But the 500 Dai that you created will be destroyed in the process.
+The 500 DAI that you minted will be destroyed in the process.